-Figure 3: The properties are currently zoned General Residential at the Summerhill Road end, Environmental Management for the remainder of the larger lot, and Environmental Living on half of the smaller lot to the east. (source'www.indesthelistJas.gov.av).
+Figure 3.
+The properties are currently zoned General Residential at the Symmethill Road end, Environmental Management for the remainder of the larger lot, and Environmental Living on half of the smaller lot to the east. [source' www.maps/helist.las.gov.av].